wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/humanitarianism.md

 toc: true
 ---

-Humanitarianism refers to the belief in and commitment to improving the lives and well-being of people globally.
+Broadly spoken, Humanitarianism refers to the belief in and commitment to improving the lives and well-being of people globally.
 It encompasses a range of moral and ethical principles, values, and practices aimed at alleviating human suffering and promoting dignity, equality, and justice.

 ### In todays usage